johanjoseph29/climate-prediction-app/README.md

 ![Demo](assets/ezgif.com-optimize.gif)

-A full-stack application built for the **NASA Space Apps Challenge in Kochi**.
+A full-stack application built for the **NASA Space Apps Challenge in Kanjirapally**.
 It provides historical climate analysis, trend visualization, and AI-powered summaries for any location selected on a map.

 ---